What are the requirements to participate in Waukee APEX?

 Both provide experiences in authentic work settings.

-• School-to-Work (STW) is an individualized experience where a student interns at a single business site.
+- School-to-Work (STW) is an individualized experience where a student interns at a single business site in a specific career area.
 These internship experiences are highly professional and should be considered a job on a résumé.
+Students should have a good idea about what career area they want to work in when they apply.
+If they are still exploring, APEX would be a better fit.

-• STW requires 5-7 blocks spread throughout all four terms.
+- STW requires 5-7 blocks spread throughout all four terms.
+One block in term 1 and approximately 2 blocks in each term 2 – 4.

-• STW does not have a GPA requirement but does require a selection process that includes an application, teacher recommendation, interview, and acceptance.
+- STW does not have a GPA requirement but does require a selection process that includes an application, referenfes, possible interview, and acceptance.

 What are the requirements to be in School-to-Work?